Home / Guides / Patio Cleaning Cost UK

 Standard concrete paving slabs are the cheapest to clean.
 They're robust and can handle higher pressure settings, which means faster cleaning times.
 Concrete slabs are the most common patio surface in the UK, found in properties of all ages.

 Older concrete slabs may have become porous over decades, absorbing moss and algae deeper into the surface.
-This can require pre-treatment with a biocide 24-48 hours before pressure washing for the best results.
+This can require pre-treatment with Lithofin Algex[2] or equivalent biocide 24–48 hours before pressure washing for best results.
+UKSRG/HSE pendulum guidance[5] at PTV ≥36 is the slip-risk threshold driving re-clean cadence; Met Office Wisley[1] records Surrey rainfall at 648.41 mm/yr (~43% below UK mean) so cadence extends beyond national averages on chalk-substrate gardens.

 Indian Sandstone